sbossman/EquitableLineDistribution/README.md

 and it'll provide prompts and you can go from there.
 When it says "play location", you must put the location from the root.
 For examples of location series that work, see the other examples files.
 It'll then print out role assignments.

+## Contributing
+Opening issues is perfectly welcome.
+Pull requests are welcome, but please test changes before you use it.